jonathan-lupu/higher-lower-game/README.md

 </p>

 ## How to start
-1. Clone the repository.
+1. Clone the repository
-2. Enter the project directory.
+2. Enter the project directory
 3. Execute: `python main.py`

 ## How to play